tolstoyevsky/hubot-happy-birthder/README.md

 ## Prerequisites

+* The bot must be in the channel specified via the `BIRTHDAY_LOGGING_CHANNEL` environment variable.
-The bot has to have `view-full-other-user-info` permission.
+* The bot has to have `view-full-other-user-info` permission.

 ## Installation